Renewable energy in India

-Solar, wind and run-of-the-river hydroelectricity are environment-friendly cheaper power sources they are used as "must-run" sources in India to cater for the base load, and the polluting and foreign-import dependent coal-fired power is increasingly being moved from the "must-run base load" power generation to the load following power generation (mid-priced and mid-merit on-demand need-based intermittently-produced electricity) to meet the peaking demand only.
+Because of availability and other constraints favoring fossil fuel and nuclear sources, India's power generation remains significantly skewed in favor of fossil fuel and nuclear sources roughly 70% of total power generated in 2025 despite possessing renewable energy infrastructure with more than 50% installed power capacity.
+Solar, wind and run-of-the-river hydroelectricity are environment-friendly, cheaper power sources.
+They are used as "must-run" sources in India to cater for the base load, and the polluting and foreign-import dependent coal-fired power is increasingly being moved from the "must-run base load" power generation to the load following power generation (mid-priced and mid-merit on-demand need-based intermittently-produced electricity) to meet the peaking demand only.
 Some of the daily peak demand in India is already met with the renewable peaking hydro power capacity.
 Solar and wind power with 4-hour battery storage systems, as a source of dispatchable generation compared with new coal and new gas plants, is already cost-competitive in India without subsidy.
+Based on plant load factor (PLF) trends, Ember energy and Centre for Research on Energy and clean Air, CREA project a fall in coal and fossil fuel PLF from 2025-2030 and question long term viability of fossil fuel sources in India.
+CREA also notes flexibility of renewable energy capacity as a more challenging task than renewable capacity adequacy.